The Executive's Guide To An Effective Rebrand

 2. Maintain Your Search Ranking

 Beyond your brand’s voice and visual identity, it’s important to maintain SEO when updating your company’s website.
 By all means, don’t let your brand fall out of the good graces of the Google gatekeepers.
-After all, you wouldn’t ship your shiny new brand out to a desert island on the web and expect foot traffic.
+No matter how shiny and amazing your new rebrand is if it's not accessible to your audience than you're not going to get any traffic.

 3. Don’t Forget Your Existing Customer Base